Discover the best walking tracks in Sydney Harbour National Park, featuring stunning views, secluded beaches, and historic landmarks.

-Sydney Harbour National Park was established in 1975 to protect islands, landforms and foreshore areas that exist in the harbour, primarily east of the Harbour Bridge.
+Established in 1975, Sydney Harbour National Park was created to protect the Harbour’s islands, landforms, and foreshore areas, particularly those located east of the Harbour Bridge.

-Home to a great variety of bushwalking tracks, picnic areas, secluded beaches, vantage points and historic sites, Sydney Harbour has something for everyone.
-Keep reading, as we reveal the eight best Sydney Harbour walks.
+With an incredible variety of bushwalking tracks, picnic spots, secluded beaches, vantage points, and historic sites, Sydney Harbour truly has something for everyone.
+Below, we reveal the eight best Sydney Harbour walks.

 Top 8 Sydney Harbour Walks: